NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 sources, has two RIBs and a few filters.

 Before we go into details about that, let’s go over the output to STDOUT a bit.
-The first few lines that mention ``Roto`` are messages about filters that are being loaded in various places in the Rotonda pipeline.
+The first few lines that mention :doc:`Roto </roto/introduction>` are messages about filters that are being loaded in various places in the Rotonda pipeline.
 The line following that is a HTTP web server that is started to host requests from the users issued to any of the RIBs.
 Then there is a line about a target ‘null’ being started, that’s the endpoint of the pipeline, in this case it’s basically send to ``/dev/null``.

 Then a few lines about the units that are being started.
 Units are the parts that together form the pipeline.
 They look innocuous